hacs/documentation/source/docs/use/download/download.md

     3. **Start** the add-on.
     4. Navigate to the add-on logs and follow instructions given there.
     5. Restart Home Assistant.
+    6. Follow the steps on [installing the HACS integration](/docs/use/configuration/basic/).

 === "Container"